azonenberg/common-ibc/README.md

 If the AT30TS74 indicates an out-of-bounds temperature (ALERT low) a software interlock is triggered.

 The MCU does not configure the AT30TS74; on power up the default over-temperature limit (80C) is active.
-This sensor is located on the same I2C management bus as the MCU and may be reconfigured or queried by the load as required.
+This sensor is located on the same I2C management bus as the MCU and may be reconfigured or queried by the load as required; the IBC will activate the interlock if the programmed temperature range is exceeded.

+### Input under / over voltage

+The input is monitored by a LTC4367 protection controller.
+If the input voltage drops below 40V or rises above 56V (corresponding to 10-14V output) the system will shut down completely (input power cut off upstream of the charge pump, disabling the microcontroller, 3.3V standby rail, and all internal circuitry past the protection controller).

+The LTC4367 protects against overvoltage to +100V as well as negative voltage to -40V, however the input is not tolerant to reverse polarity 48V and is keyed to minimize the risk of accidental reverse power connection.

+The input fuse and common mode choke are upstream of the LTC4367.
+The choke has a maximum voltage rating of 80V, so while the load and ICs on the converter will be protected against input overvoltage to 100V, applying >80V may damage the choke.

-### Under / over voltage
+### Output under / over voltage

+Since the output voltage is normally a fixed 4:1 scaling of the input, output voltage drifting beyond this range is likely indicative of a failure of the charge pump module.

-If the 12V rail voltage drops below 10V, a software interlock is triggered.
+* If the 12V rail voltage drops below 10V, a software interlock is triggered.

-If the 12V rail voltage rises above 14V, a software interlock is triggered.
+* If the 12V rail voltage rises above 14V, a software interlock is triggered.

-If the 12V rail voltage rises above 17V a zener clamp on the output will begin to conduct, blowing the output fuse.
+* If the 12V rail voltage rises above 17V a zener clamp on the output will begin to conduct, blowing the output fuse.